 reference-letter-vs-recommendation-letter

 A reference letter might be used when you require a character reference now or in the future.
-This letter concentrates on a person’s overall characteristics, skills, and talents.
+This letter concentrates on your overall characteristics, skills, and talents.
 Because it is not directed to anybody in particular, you can use it for various options, including internships, employment, and graduate schools.

 On the other hand, a recommendation letter is used and directed to a specific person or opportunity.
 In this letter, the writer must put forward the skills that best fit the position you are applying for rather than a general description.
 A recommendation letter also has more value because of its authority, depth, and detail.
 It’s also common for the writer to send it straight to the recruiting manager or program director.